Mostafa Monwar: Early life

 Monwar grew up in Indira Road, Dhaka.
 In 1998, he joined Prachyanat and acted several street dramas with them.
 He completed his graduation from North South University.
 He was also a member of NSU Cine & Drama Club.
-He studied in Comilla cadet college between 1991-1997.
+He studied in Comilla cadet college between 1991 and 1997.

 Career

 Acting

 In 2011, Mostofa Monwar made his film debut in Guerrilla.
 In 2016, he starred as Sazzad in Live from Dhaka.
 In 2017, he acted in the TV series Chabial Reunion.
-In 2018, his third film Sincerely Yours, Dhaka released.
-In 2019, he starred in Hoichoi series Dhaka Metro.
+In 2018, his third film Sincerely Yours, Dhaka was released.
+In 2019, he starred in the Hoichoi series Dhaka Metro.
 In 2019, he also acted as Sohel in the film Made in Bangladesh.
-In 2020, Monwar starred as Selim in another Hoichoi series Ekattor.
+In 2020, Monwar starred as Selim in another Hoichoi series, Ekattor.
 In July 2021, he acted as Sabila's husband Arif in ZEE5 series Ladies & Gentleman.
 In the same month, he appeared as Kabir in Chorki anthology series Unoloukik.
 In October 2021, he was cast as the ambulance driver in No Ground Beneath the Feet.
 In December 2021, he portrayed Zahir Raihan in another Chorki series Jaago Bahey, for which he got Channel I Digital Media Award 2021 as the Best Emerging Actor of the year.
 In March 2022, he starred in the film Gunin.